dgrr/fastws/README.md

 [Handler](https://godoc.org/github.com/dgrr/fastws#Upgrader.Handler)
 to handle the request.

-If you just want a websocket connection and don't want to be a websocket expert you can just use [Upgrade](https://godoc.org/github.com/dgrr/fastws#Upgrade) function passing the handler.
+If you just want a WebSocket connection and don't want to be a WebSocket expert you can just use [Upgrade](https://godoc.org/github.com/dgrr/fastws#Upgrade) function passing the handler.